grafi-tt/lunajson/README.md

 		return s
 	end

 `saxtbl` is a table of callbacks.
-It must have the following functions.
-Those functions will be called on corresponding events.
+It can have the following functions.
+Those functions will be called on corresponding events, if it is in the table.

 - startobject()
 - key(s)